ezhilvendhan/vendhan_io/posts/atom-import.md

 [Atom](https://atom.io) - the latest editor in town is wonderful to work with.
 The editor has a lot of exciting features like a Devtools console.

-I wanted to add a new package to clone and open a git repo.
-This can be beneficial in lot of situations.
+I wanted to add a new package/plugin that can git clone and open a git repo.
+This makes easy and simpler to import a project straight from github and open it in Atom.
+So, I created a package to do this trivial thing.

+With this package, to import a git repo, you just need to hit `ctrl + shift + i` and enter the `git` url Eg: `https://github.com/ezhilvendhan/import`.
+Bingo!
+Your project will be imported to Atom.

+If your project Eg: `my_project` exists already in your Atom project home, you can open it too by just providing `my_project` or the folder name

+Not sure where your project home is?
+Check out @ `Atom > Preferences > Settings > Core Settings > Project Home`

 Please check out the package [here](https://atom.io/packages/import).